api3dao/old-api3-docs/docs/dev/theme.md

 ## config.themeConfig.smoothScroll

-As of 2021-02-17 **smoothScroll=true** will cause the TOC hyperlinks to require a *double click* for Ubuntu firefox users.
-Change this back to true should firefox remedy the issue.
+As of 2021-02-17 **smoothScroll=true** will cause the TOC hyperlinks to require a *double click* for Ubuntu Firefox users.
+Change this back to true should Firefox remedy the issue.